hashshura/tbfo-calculator/README.md

 ## Installation and Running
 * Make sure that GNU C is already installed on your computer.
-* To install the dependencies, execute:
+* To compile the source, execute:
 ``` bash
 calculator> ___compile
 ```